 Print Screen has its own dedicated keyboard button on most Windows computers, but what about when a still image doesn’t cut it?
 After all, it would be really hard to make a tutorial, stream a game, or film a lesson if you couldn’t capture a screen recording.

-Are you on a Mac?
+Using an Apple Mac computer?
 Also read: How to Record Screen on Mac

 Windows 10 has a built-in screen recorder you can use without installing anything extra.
 However, it’s only available if you have a graphics card with Intel Quick Sync H.260 (2011 models or later), Nvidia NVENC (2012 models or later), or AMD VCE (2012 models or later except Oland), so if you’re having trouble, make sure your computer is up to spec.